-- C. opinions by experts were based on misunderstanding of the Secret Service's practice with regard to releasing this type of information - D. The Service has failed to produce evidence of any confidentiality agreements or promises with doctors or subjects mentioned in the Threat Sheets. - E. The damage to the Secret Service's relationship with the mental health community was created not by the Review Board's actions, but by the SS seeking out the mental health community about this issue, and then failing to be honest about what type of information they had already released.
-To the extent that the mental health community believes that very sensitive information is being released and that the SS can't protect it -- it is the SS that has created widespread misapprehension problem.
-While they argue that release of this information will be evaluated in the context of current laws, regulations and present legislative agenda, this is not our problem.
-They drew attention to this without doing their homework.

-F. If, as asserted by the Secret Service and in the letters of the mental health professionals, the release of this information will result in decreased cooperation between the medical community and the Service, then this is a problem created entirely by the Service.
-The documents at issue here are unique, and important to an understanding of history - an effort at understanding that uniquely, has been mandated by Congress.
-It is difficult to believe that the mental health community is to base its decision not to inform the Service of potential threats to the President on the release of these few names.
-This would contravene ethical and moral principles, and appear antithetical to the practice of reasonable doctors.
+- C. Any damage to the Secret Service's relationship with the mental health community was created not by the Review Board's actions, but by the Secret Service seeking the assistance of the mental health community about this issue, and then failing to be honest about what type of information they had already released.
+To the extent that the mental health community believes that very sensitive information is being released and that the Secret Service is violating a pledge of confidentiality and a duty of care with respect to this information, this problem has been created by the Secret Service. - F. If, as asserted by the Secret Service and in the letters of the mental health professionals, the release of this information will result in decreased cooperation between the mental health community and the Service, then this is a problem created entirely by the Service.
+The documents at issue here are unique, and important to a Congressionally mandated understanding of an important era of our nation's history.
+It is difficult to believe that the mental health community will base any future decision to inform the Secret Service of potential threats to the President, on the release of these names contained among historically significant documents.
+This would contravene ethical and moral principles, and is antithetical to the practice of reasonable doctors.